ebenezerdon/expense-appwrite/tutorial.md

 Notice that the `category` attribute is an enumerated type with a set of predefined values.
 This structured approach helps us organize and filter expenses effectively.
 We have both a `date` attribute and a `createdAt` attribute because when an expense is created is not necessarily the same as when it occurred.

+To ensure that users can only access their own expenses, Open the collection's **Settings** tab scroll to **Permissions**.
+Click **Add role**, select **Users** and check **Create** permission.

+Next, enable **Document Security** to allow users to access their documents.
+We'll ensure this by giving users the **Read** permission when creating documents in our code.

+[!Permissions and Document security image here]

 ## Project structure

-Our application needs a clear structure.
+Our application needs a clear structure to make it easy to maintain.
 Create the following directory structure in your project:

 ```
 src/